 A detailed summary of the impact of Pupil Premium is included in our Pupil Premium statement and is listed for each individual project or intervention.

-The Pupil Premium rates will increase with effect from April 2020 to £1,345 for Primary aged pupils and to £2,345 for each Looked After Child.
-Our estimated amount of Pupil Premium allocated for 2020/2021 will be £130,085.
-In line with our School Development Plan to raise attainment of FSM children we will allocate funding for 2020/2021 in the following areas:
+The Pupil Premium rates will remain the same for 2021-2022 at £1,345 for Primary aged pupils and £2,345 for each Looked After Child.
+Our estimated amount of Pupil Premium allocated for 2021/2022 will be £125,085.
+In line with our School Development Plan to raise attainment of FSM children we will allocate funding for 2021/2022 in the following areas:

 - To accelerate progress in Literacy and Numeracy